intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ## RSCE Selection

-The IETF LLC will form a selection committee, including members from the community, that will be responsible for making a recommendation to the IETF LLC for the RSCE role.
-The selection committee will take into account the definition of the role as well as any other information that the committee deems necessary or helpful in making its decision.
+Responsibility for making a recommendation to the IETF LLC regarding the RSCE role will lie with a selection committee.
+The IETF LLC will propose an initial slate of members for this committee, making sure to include members from the community, and consult with the stream representatives regarding the final membership of the committee.
+In making its recommendation for the role of RSCE, the selection committee will take into account the definition of the role as well as any other information that the committee deems necessary or helpful in making its decision.
 The IETF LLC is responsible for contracting or employment of the RSCE.

 ## RSCE Performance Evaluation